The Best Voice Recognition Software: A Fight To The Death

 Now we know what you’re thinking… We’re a speech recognition provider ourselves, so will it be fair?
 Our answer to that is yes!
 We may be advocates for Dragon speech recognition, but first and foremost we are The Speech Recognition People.

-We are passionate about speech recognition software and the impact it can have on peoples personal and professional lives.
+We are passionate about voice recognition software and the impact it can have on peoples personal and professional lives.
 What’s more, we know the technology better than most and understand the demand of its users.

 So, with that said we promise to be fair and non-biased and simply leave you with our findings.